Hero background

 08:30Cleaning the tanks and the centre's spaces

-18:30Extra or group activities, shower and shared dinner
+18:30Extra activities or group time, shower and shared dinner

-21:00Chats on the beach or games together, then off to bed
+21:00A chat on the beach or group games, then off to bed

 Weekend